Minimizing Residuals in ODE Integration Using Optimal Control: Concluding Remarks

 As a final remark, we see in~\cite{Corless1994} (a paper from more than thirty years ago) a similar idea in embryo.
 Only $L^2$ minimization was considered in that paper, and only sketched for a simple example.
 But in one respect that paper advocates something that we have not done here, namely to include other terms in the equation which are motivated physically in order to interpret some aspects of the numerical solution.
 The example used there involved numerical solution of the simple harmonic oscillator $\ddot y + y = 0$ and in the analysis thereof included an artificial damping term $2\zeta \dot y$ with an unknown damping $\zeta$.
 The paper suggested minimizing the residual with an optimal $\zeta$ in order to interpret the numerics.
 We note that this can now be done more generally using the methods of this present paper.

 \textbf{Acknowledgements} We are grateful to David Ketcheson and Hendrik Ranocha for help with the B-series package.
-We thank the author of~\cite{Stepanov2022} for putting the \LaTeX\ source for that paper on arXiv, which allowed us to avoid the effort of constructing the Butcher tableau for the Dormand--Prince RK (5,4) pair for ourselves.
+We thank the author of~\cite{Stepanov2022} for putting the \LaTeX\ source for that paper on arXiv, which allowed us to avoid much of the effort of constructing the Butcher tableau for the Dormand--Prince RK (5,4) pair for ourselves.
 This, in addition for the work of the paper itself which we found helpful.
+We also thank a sharp-eyed referee who caught an omission (and a duplicate row) in our printing of that tableau, even so.
 This work was partially supported by NSERC grant RGPIN-2020-06438.